My name is Meghan Anderson and I live in south central Nebraska with my husband, Troy, who is also my best friend. We were married in April 2007.

-I am a ranchers wife, beef feed consultant for Aurora Cooperative and an avid Husker fan.
+I am a ranchers wife, Regional Sales Manager for Turnkey Computer Systems/Animal Health International and an avid Husker fan.
 I am passionate about agriculture and especially beef cattle.
 My husband and I do things on our ranch the old fashioned way – using horses.
 We use four wheelers occasionally, but most of our work is done using horses.
 I also enjoy taking my horses to town and competing with them at local, state and regional events on the weekends.

 I am also an active 4H leader.
 I enjoy helping youth develop life skills with their horses and livestock.
 It’s very rewarding when they reach a goal of winning a ribbon or trophy at the county fair and seeing their smile as they walk out of the show ring!

 My hobbies include riding and showing my horses, taking pictures, hunting, fishing, taking care of our cows and of course Husker football!